 I’m always talking about it, and there is a reason why – it’s because networking works!
 Three out of four of my last jobs I got through networking, and here’s why it works.
 First people are more apt to trust a known person’s recommendation over a stack of totally unknown resumes.
 Secondly, people enjoy helping other people out, so let it be known that you are searching for a work-at-home job.

-Be sure to get involved on social networks like Facebook where you can connect with old classmates, colleagues, and friends.
-Tell them that you're searching for a remote job and if they hear of anything to let you know.
+Be sure to get involved on social networks like Facebook, where you can connect with old classmates, colleagues, and friends.
+Tell them that you’re searching for a remote job and if they hear of anything to let you know.
 Facebook is also a great place to meet new people — so join some work-at-home groups and pages.
 And last, make sure your LinkedIn profile is up-to-date with pertinent information.
-Not only is LinkedIn great way to showcase your work history and experience, but it's an excellent place to search for jobs and get in front of recruiters.
+Not only is LinkedIn a great way to showcase your work history and experience, but it’s an excellent place to search for jobs and get in front of recruiters.

 6. Sharpen Your Interviewing Skills

 Nobody likes interviewing, but you can alleviate some of the stress of an interview, by practicing and answering common interview questions out loud.
 By doing this, you’ll be prepared when the call comes in, and you’ll exude confidence and expertise, which is precisely what employers are looking for.